jdjakub/phd-thesis/ch-state-first.md

 In a crude sense, I have successfully anticipated the most obvious ontologies of a rectangle here.
 However, I missed out the "centre plus half-width and half-height" formulation, among others.
 Is this a futile effort even for precise mathematical knowledge structures, or could enough formalisation^[A related question is whether type systems and other auto-reasoning formalisms are trapped in a doomed quest for "closed-form" AI, representable as a \LaTeX\ formula.] of Euclidean geometry in the Web platform put an end to this sort of polyfilling?

-There is, in fact, a part of the SVG specification \cite{svg-rect} that comes *frustratingly close* to the above.
+There is, in fact, a part of the SVG specification \cite{SVG-rect} that comes *frustratingly close* to the above.
 It spells out how the \svgel{rect} parameters "reduce" to more primitive line-drawing steps, including expressions for the four corners in terms of \xywh{}.
 The problem is, this reduction is still described in *natural language* for a human implementor, missing the potential in such a formulation.^[The point here is that a machine-readable description could easily remain human-readable, but a natural-language description is not easily machine-readable.]

 It is worth admitting that there is is a significant shortcoming of my polyfill here, and perhaps throughout.
 It has taken the form of *overriding* the default ontology, *replacing* it with the one I preferred.
 From my perspective, this is fine.
 But if another person were to join in the development of \OROM{}/SVG, they would be stuck in the same situation I was in, unless they fully agreed with my ontologies.

-The desideratum of "ontology co-existence" is very much an open research problem. \cite{crit-semprola} gives a taste of the thorny complications unaddressed by a "Semiotic Programming" solution \cite{semprola}, while \cite{kell-c} points out how the idea of "linking" is unconcerned with whatever language compiled to the object code; language-agnosticism is one salient example of ontology co-existence.
+The desideratum of "ontology co-existence" is very much an open research problem. \cite{Crit-semprola} gives a taste of the thorny complications unaddressed by a "Semiotic Programming" solution \cite{Semprola}, while \cite{Kell-C} points out how the idea of "linking" is unconcerned with whatever language compiled to the object code; language-agnosticism is one salient example of ontology co-existence.
 This is especially clear if we agree with the latter author's view that "which language" ought to be an *implementation detail*, that languages ought to be merely *different views* onto the same thing.

 These considerations did not occur to me because this project is very idiosyncratic to my interests, at least in its initial stage.
 I always worked on the assumption that I was the only developer.
 However, a future \OROM{} system in a mature state should by no means be bound to this fact.
 It is also worth considering *myself in the future* as a different agent, with different ontology preferences.
 In that case, the method here will need to be re-examined.